-Bruising is very common with cosmetic surgery and not considered a complication with plastic surgery.
-I advise my Maryland face lift surgery patients to expect some degree of bruising and swelling after surgery.
-Skin bruising may even occur with non-surgical cosmetic treatments such as lip enhancement or Botox wrinkle treatment.
+Bruising is very common with cosmetic surgery and is not considered a complication with plastic surgery.
+I advise my facelift surgery patients to expect some degree of bruising and swelling after surgery.
+Skin bruising may even occur with nonsurgical cosmetic treatments such as lip enhancement or BOTOX® wrinkle treatment.

-On the other hand, a hematoma is a collection of blood under the skin which should normally be drained.
+A hematoma is a collection of blood under the skin which should normally be drained.
 Small blood collections can be observed and will be absorbed by the body.
-Hematoma is the most common complication with face lift surgery, with an overall estimated incidence of less than 5%.
-Most hematomas occur within 24 hours after the face lift surgery, but may occur several days afterward too.
+A hematoma is the most common complication with facelift surgery, with an overall estimated incidence of less than 5%.
+Most hematomas occur within 24 hours after facelift surgery but may occur several days afterward too.
 To help prevent bruising or hematoma, plastic surgeons advise their patients to limit strenuous activity for the early recovery period.

 The most significant risk factors for bleeding with face and neck lift surgery are varied.
 You may be more at risk if you:

-- blood thinners, including herbal medication, ibuprofen, aspirin, and similar medications
+- Take blood thinners, including herbal medication, ibuprofen, aspirin, and similar medications

-While a surgeon’s face plastic surgery experience plays a role, it is not as important risk factor as those outlined above.
-The best face lift surgeons in the world still get hematomas despite meticulous surgery.
+While a surgeon’s facial plastic surgery experience plays a role, it is not as important a risk factor as those outlined above.
+The best facelift surgeons in the world still get hematomas despite meticulous surgery.
 Fortunately, most hematomas are easily managed by your facelift surgeon and generally don’t develop into long-term problems.

 The following may help reduce the chance of developing bruising or a hematoma:

-- wear your gentle compressive dressing & elastic strap
+- Wear your gentle compressive dressing and elastic strap

-- avoid blood thinners, including herbal medications or teas (If your doctor has prescribed blood thinners, speak with them before ceasing.)
+- Avoid blood thinners, including herbal medications or teas (If your doctor has prescribed blood thinners, speak with them before ceasing.)

-Lastly, by following the strict cosmetic surgery care instructions of your plastic surgeon’s post-facelift recovery instructions, you can help reduce the chance you will develop a hematoma after your cosmetic surgery.
+Lastly, by strictly following your plastic surgeon’s post-facelift recovery instructions, you can help reduce the chance you will develop a hematoma after your cosmetic surgery.
 You can learn more about healing more quickly after surgery in our related blog post.